Affiliate links on Android Authority may earn us a commission. Learn more.

 - Change the shutter speed to make the image darker than the first image by one f-stop (learn more about stops here) and take another photo.

 - Repeat step six until you expose the brightest point in the image correctly.

 - Change the shutter speed to make the image brighter than the first image by one f-stop and take another photo.

 - Repeat step eight until you expose the darkest point in the image correctly.

 You may wonder why I am not giving you a specific number of photos to shoot, which you see in most HDR tutorials.
 Many claim to have some magic number of pictures you need to shoot, but the truth is HDR photography doesn’t work that way.

 Merging your photos:

 You will need to find software that can merge bracketed photos into a single HDR image.
 Some popular ones include Lightroom and Photoshop.
-More advanced users can get programs like Aurora HDR and Photomatix Pro 6.
+More advanced users can get programs like Aurora HDR and Photomatix Pro.
 There aren’t many free alternatives, but a good one is Luminance HDR.

 The steps for merging a photo are slightly different from each program, so we can’t give you step-by-step directions.
 The idea should be similar across the board, though.
 Pick your images, tell the software to merge them, and edit to personalize the image.